Manager, Lunar Terrain Vehicle (LTV) Operations (NASA LTVS Award Contingent)

 BASIC QUALIFICATIONS:

-Bachelor's degree in electrical engineering or other engineering discipline
+* Bachelor's degree in electrical engineering, computer engineering, computer science, physics, or other applied engineering discipline

 PREFERRED SKILLS AND EXPERIENCE: